Dr Stephen RobertsLecturer

 BIOL302 Signalling Transport and Disease: I build on second year material and focuss on ion channels in human physiology and discuss ion channel diseases.

 BIOL387 Bioscience Research Project: Student projects in Cell Biology with a focus on Ion Channels.
+These projects are research based and have contributed to at least 3 papers recently (with student acknowledgement as a co-author).

 2000 Wellcome Trust Research Career Development Fellowship The role of plasma membrane ion channels in fungal growth - potential targets for fungicides £311,656